sscarduzio/elasticsearch-readonlyrest-plugin/README.md

 ### Authorisation header
 In some cases, client may require full access to elastic search from public networks.
 This can be tricky/difficult or even impossible to configure using IP and/or URI patterns.
-For such cases, it is possible to bypass all ACL checking by providing special HTTP Header along with the request to Elastic Search.
+For such cases, it is possible create a rule by providing special HTTP Header along with the request to Elastic Search.
 The header name is ```Auth``` and should be in following form:

 ```